naveengoyal1503/autoplugin-ai/plugins/WP_Affiliate_Vault/README.md

 # WP Affiliate Vault

-Securely store, manage, and share affiliate links with advanced tracking and analytics.
+WP Affiliate Vault is a WordPress plugin that lets site owners create, manage, and track private affiliate programs with automated payouts and real-time analytics.

 ## Features
-- Add, edit, and remove affiliate links
-- Label each link for easy organization
-- Simple interface for managing multiple affiliate programs
+- Create and manage private affiliate programs
-- Secure storage within WordPress
+- Track affiliate signups and commissions
+- Real-time analytics dashboard
+- Automated payout system (premium)
+- Integration with popular payment gateways (premium)
+- Easy setup and management

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-affiliate-vault` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Affiliate Vault' in the admin menu to start managing your links
+3. Go to 'Affiliate Vault' in your admin menu to start managing your program

 ## Setup
-- Add your affiliate links and labels in the admin panel
-- Save your settings
+- Add affiliates manually or allow self-registration
+- Set commission rates and payout schedules
+- Customize tracking and reporting options

 ## Usage
-- Access your affiliate links from the admin dashboard
+- Use the admin dashboard to monitor affiliate activity
-- Copy and share links as needed
-- Track performance using built-in analytics (premium feature)
+- View real-time analytics and commission reports
+- Process payouts manually or automate with premium add-ons

+For premium features and support, visit our website.